'Nothing worse than COVID' - Spaniards line up as AstraZeneca shots resume

 “I am happy to receive the vaccine.
 I think that you have to be positive and there is nothing worse than COVID,” said 30-year old health worker Cristina Gonzalez.

 Reporting by Mariano Valladolid in Huelva and Sergio Perez in Madrid.
 Additional reporting by Joan Faus.
-Writing by Nathan Allen.
-Editing by Andrei Khalip and Mark Potter
+Writing by Nathan Allen; Editing by Andrei Khalip, Mark Potter, William Maclean

 Our Standards: The Thomson Reuters Trust Principles.